misterorion/misterorion.com/content/posts/caddy-precompress.md

 Our implementation should:

-- Serve precompressed brotli files by default
+- Serve precompressed Brotli files by default
-- Serve precompressed gzip files if the user's browser doesn't support brotli
+- Serve precompressed Gzip files if the user's browser doesn't support Brotli
 - Serve precompressed files only if they are >= 1,400 bytes

-> It's not a bad idea to allow falling back to gzip in case the users browser doesn't support brotli, or to handle other edge cases.
+> It's not a bad idea to allow falling back to Gzip in case the users browser doesn't support Brotli, or to handle other edge cases.

 ## How Can We Accomplish All of This?